FeifeiWang7/Socket_Fuzzer/compile-android-kernel.md

 There are two approaches.

-The first approach is to use the default config
+The first approach is to use the default config (suggested)

 	ls arch/arm/configs/*exynos*